anusha0712/Harry-Potter-SNA/README.md

 # Network of Magic in the Harry Potter Series
 ## A Digital Humanities Project at UC Berkeley

 This is a passion project aimed at using Social Network Analysis (SNA) to map the 'Network of Magic' aka network of spell usage by characters within the Harry Potter series.
+By looking at the txt files of all the Harry Potter books and mapping the distance between character names and spells, we get a simple, mostly effective proxy for who used what spells in the Harry Potter Universe.
+The analysis is not perfect and neither is the proxy but it works well enough to be used for this project.
+For instance, the final visualization is able to correctly represent characters that were killed/hit with 'Avada Kedavra' i.e. the Killing Curse.
+Mostly this was a lot of fun with one of my favourite book series!

 It was the final project for a class in the Digital Humanities Summer Minor at UC Berkeley in 2020.
 Instructors Evan Muzzall and Adam Anderson supervised the process.